Indirect dark-matter detection with MadDM v3.2 -- Lines and Loops: Introduction

 Corresponding to the lowest order in perturbation theory, in renormalizable models, the leading diagrams for annihilating into pairs of photons (or of a photon and a neutral particle such as $Z$ and $h$) are non-divergent.
 Nevertheless, their computation can be involved.
 For instance, the number of diagrams to be computed increases considerably for intricate models that contain many (charged) particles.
 This calls for the need for an automatized procedure to obtain predictions for gamma-ray lines within generic dark matter models.

 In this paper, we present \maddm v3.2.
 It features the automatized computation of loop-induced processes for indirect detection within any dark-matter model for which a UFO~\cite{Degrande:2011ua} model at next-to-leading order (NLO) can be generated.
 This new module builds upon the indirect detection module, released with \maddm v3.0~\cite{Ambrogi:2018jqj} (see also~Ref.~\cite{Arina:2020kko} for a recent update including a short user guide).
 At the time of writing, it is the only numerical tool with such capability.
-The currently available public packages\footnote{See \eg~\cite{Arina:2020alg} for a recent review.} provide the computation of loop-induced annihilation cross section only for specific models for which analytic expressions have been obtained in the literature.
-For instance, \micromegas~\cite{Belanger:2018mqt} and \textsc{DarkSUSY}~\cite{Bringmann:2018lay,Gondolo:2004sc} include expressions for the supersymmetric neutralino dark matter in the minimal supersymmetric standard model (MSSM)~\cite{Bergstrom:1997fh,Bern:1997ng}, and the inert doublet model (IDM)~\cite{Gustafsson:2007pc}.
+The currently available public packages provide the computation of loop-induced annihilation cross section for specific models and operators, partly based on analytic expressions obtained in the literature.
+For instance, \micromegas~\cite{Belanger:2013oya,Belanger:2018mqt} and \textsc{DarkSUSY}~\cite{Gondolo:2004sc,Bringmann:2018lay} include expressions for the supersymmetric neutralino dark matter in the minimal supersymmetric standard model (MSSM)~\cite{Bergstrom:1997fh,Bern:1997ng}, and the inert doublet model (IDM)~\cite{Gustafsson:2007pc}.
+In addition, \micromegas provides automatized computations in several extensions of the MSSM by being linked to the package \textsc{SloopS}~\cite{Baro:2008bg,Baro:2009gn}.
 Further results have been obtained for simplified models~\cite{Choi:2012ap,Weiner:2012cb,Tulin:2012uq,Giacchino:2014moa,Ibarra:2014qma}, the next-to-MSSM~\cite{Chalons:2011ia,Chalons:2012xf,Cerdeno:2015jca}, and Kaluza-Klein dark matter~\cite{Jackson:2009kg,Bertone:2009cb,Arina:2014fna}.
 Alternatively, there have been efforts in obtaining analytic expression in rather model-independent approaches, see \eg~\cite{Ibarra:2014vya,Garcia-Cely:2016hsk} or utilizing an effective theory approach, where the heavy scale physics which gives rise to the interaction between dark matter and the photon is integrated out and the loop processes are reduced to an effective vertex, see~\eg~\cite{Goodman:2010qn,Abazajian:2011tk,Chu:2012qy,Wang:2012ts,Bai:2012qy,Rajaraman:2012db,Rajaraman:2012fu,Dudas:2014ixa,Coogan:2015xla,Duerr:2015vna,Fichet:2016clq}.